 What evidence is there that EMDR is a successful treatment?

 EMDR is an innovative clinical treatment which has successfully helped over a million individuals.
-The validity and reliability of EMDR has been established by rigorous research.
-There are now nineteen controlled studies into EMDR making it the most thoroughly researched method used in the treatment of trauma, (Details on www.emdr-europe.org and www.emdr.org) and is recommended by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD.
-(Adapted from www.thetraumacentre.com)
+EMDR making is the most thoroughly researched method used in the treatment of trauma and is recommended by the National Institute for Health and Clinical Excellence (NICE) and by the World Health Organisation (WHO) as an effective treatment for PTSD.

 (Adapted from www.thetraumacentre.com)